ucsb-cs156/ucsb-cs156.github.io/topics/jenv/jenv_macos.md

 The exact directory where the java versions are stored may depend on your specific system configuration (OS version, machine architecture, etc.).
 But somewhere on your system, there will be a directory where the various java versions live.

-One to find this is to type `which java`.
+One way to find this is to type `which java`.
 On my system, that results in this:

 ```
 pconrad@Phillips-MacBook-Air-2 proj-courses % which java